BleuLlama/SDShell/README.md

 Additional info for this project might be available at [Geodesic Sphere Blog](http://geodesicsphere.blogspot.com/search/label/Arduino)

-Picture are available at [my image gallery](http://www.umlautllama.com/i/#1) of some test builds.
+Pictures of hardare builds are available at [my image gallery](http://www.umlautllama.com/i/#1).

 Commands
 ========